World's largest amphibious aircraft makes maiden flight in China

 It can use conventional airports and also land and take-off from the sea.

-China is in the midst of a massive military modernization program, ranging from testing anti-satellite missiles to building stealth fighters and the country’s first indigenous aircraft carrier, to add to an existing one bought from Ukraine.
+China is in the midst of a massive military modernisation programme, ranging from testing anti-satellite missiles to building stealth fighters and the country’s first indigenous aircraft carrier, to add to an existing one bought from Ukraine.
+(Reporting by Ben Blanchard; Editing by Christopher Cushing)